Realdo Colombo: Written works

 The structure of Colombo's book, On anatomizing, is indicative of the way in which Colombo went about dissecting subjects for his research.
 Not only was the order and structure of this work very thought out, but it also differed from the structure of other anatomists at the time.

 Colombo's anatomical text consisted of 15 different books, each of which covered information concerning a different part of the body.
 Book 1 described the bones, while Book 2 and Book three, respectively, outlined the cartilages and ligaments that could be found within the human body.
 Book 4 explains the skeleton as a whole, bringing together the individually discussed anatomical elements described in the preceding three books.
 The muscles of the human body are described in Book 5, and the liver and veins share the content of Book 6.
 Book 7 explains the heart and arteries and is followed by Book 8's discussion of the brain and nerves.
 Glands in general are described in Book 9, and Book 10 is dedicated to the explanation of the eyes.
 The viscera are covered in Book 11.
 Book 12 outlines the formation of the fetus, while Book 13 details the covering of the human body, or skin.
 Vivisections, a practice used regularly by Colombo, are described in Book 14.
 Book 15 closes out the anatomical text by listing things Colombo himself saw that fell under the category of "things rarely seen in anatomy."

 This method of organizing his anatomical work was, at this time, a break from previous anatomizing tradition.
 Colombo dealt with each major organ in conjunction with their vessels, whereas previous anatomists, including Vesalius, separated organs from their vessels.
 In addition to this break from tradition, Colombo did not include the lungs in his discussion of the heart and their vessels, the arteries.
 It was this severing of the conceptual link between the lungs and the heart that had existed since the time of Galen that made Colombo’s discovery of the pulmonary transit of blood possible.

-In fiction
+In fiction and art

 Federico Andahazi's 1997 novel El anatomista ("The Anatomist") compares Colombo to Christopher Columbus, drawing parallels between the discovery of the clitoris and of the New World.

+Colombo is believed to be the subject of a portrait attributed to Francesco Salviati, a work featured on BBC's Britain's Lost Masterpieces in February 2021.